15 Mistakes That Are Ruining Your Frozen French Fries

 Timing is everything for maximum flavor.
 Seasoning too early can lead to fries losing their crunch, while too late might mean the seasoning won’t stick.

 Mastering the timing of seasoning is key.
 Properly seasoned fries are a joy to eat, offering that tantalizing balance of saltiness and crispiness.
+To elevate your fries, aim to season them at just the right moment for the ultimate taste experience.

 8. Shaking or Flipping at the Wrong Time